Your baby after the birth

 Exercise

-Being active may feel like a challenge when you're tired, but gentle exercise after childbirth can help your body recover and may help you feel more energetic.
+Being active may feel like a challenge when you're tired, but gentle exercise can help your body recover and may help you feel more energetic.

-You should also do pelvic floor exercises to strengthen the muscles around your bladder, vagina and anus.
+It's important to do pelvic floor exercises to strengthen the muscles around your bladder, vagina and anus that become weaker through pregnancy and childbirth.